 Many of these varieties would have been well known in the British culinary past.
 For peas, there was a strong north-south divide.
 Carlin peas and other dark dried varieties were traditionally eaten predominantly in the north of England in a dish called parched peas served with salt and vinegar.

-“They have a beautiful marbled appearance characteristic of this group of varieties, and have a lovely chestnut flavour,” says Saltmarsh.
 In the south the traditional way of eating dried peas was mushy peas.

 For a business with a mission to bring dried peas to more people, it helps to have a dynamic living pea museum on your doorstep.
 The Germplasm Resources Unit at the John Innes Centre houses the national pea collection, supported by BBSRC.
 It is treasure trove for those looking to increase the diversity of their produce.